Vancouver Writer’s Fest

 A new YA novel in the works!

-I am the new President of this fantastic group of writers.
+This fantastic group of writers will be meeting for the 11th Annual CNFC Conference in Victoria in April 2015.
 Learn more about how we support creative nonfiction writers here.

 LOST: A MEMOIR plays in Montreal

 Persephone Productions in Montreal, directed by Christopher Moore and featuring Karine Dion in the role of Cathy.
 The theatre will tour to four venues starting April 5 at John Abbott, April 12 in St. Lambert, April 13 and 14 at Victoria Hall in Westmount, then April 19-21 L’Espace 401, Berri.

 KARMA shortlisted for the White Pine Award

 The Forest of Reading® is Canada’s largest recreational reading program!
 This initiative of the Ontario Library Association (OLA) offers eight reading programs to encourage a love of reading in people of all ages.
 The Forest® helps celebrate Canadian books, publishers, authors and illustrators.
 More than 250,000 readers participate annually from their School and/or Public Library.
 All Ontarians/Canadians are invited to participate via their local public library, school library, or individually.

 LOST: A MEMOIR — Drama

 The Canada Council for the Arts, which administers the annual literary honour, has announced the nominees for the Governor General’s Awards.
 Read the full list here.